 Studio photographers will appreciate that the Panasonic GH5 (unlike the M1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the GH5 and the M1 are recent models that are part of the current product line-up.
-The GH5 replaced the earlier Panasonic GH4, while the M1 does not have a direct predecessor.
+Both the GH5 and the M1 have been discontinued, but can regularly be found used on ebay.
+The GH5 was replaced by the Panasonic GH5 II, while the M1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and YI websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic GH5 and the YI M1?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Advantages of the Panasonic Lumix DC-GH5:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - Better video: Provides higher movie framerates (4K/60p versus 4K/30p).